By Erica Solomon, Executive Director

 This House bill would require criminal background checks for all firearm transfers, and expand the grounds on which transferees can be disqualified from receiving a gun permit.

-Status as of 1/26: HF24 had its first hearing with the House Public Safety Finance and Policy Committee on February 3rd.
+Status as of 2/8: HF24 had its first hearing with the House Public Safety Finance and Policy Committee on February 3rd.
 It is scheduled for its next hearing with the House Judiciary Finance and Civil Law Committee on February 9th.

 Chief Author: Representative Cedrick Frazier